AlessioGr/NotQuests/README.md

 You can find the releases here: https://github.com/AlessioGr/NotQuests/releases.
 A MySQL database connection is recommended and can be specified in the general.yml.
 Otherwise, SQLite will be used.

+## How to build
+Git clone this project and build it with these Gradle commands: clean build shadowJar

+The output file should be in the folder plugin/build/libs/plugin-version-all.jar

 ![Banner_Images](https://user-images.githubusercontent.com/70709113/133997397-fbe14d0b-22fe-4ede-98e2-4d7a2cbcb489.png)